sidmulajkar/sidsblog/sidmulajkar/content/posts/message-queues.md

 ---
 title: "Message Queues!
 What are those and when to use them? "
-categories: [queue, data-structure, database, sidsblog]
+categories: [queue, data-structure, database,backend-engineering, sidsblog]
-tags: [queue, data-structure, database, sidsblog]
+tags: [queue, data-structure, database,backend-engineering, sidsblog]
 date: 2021-11-26T17:26:04+05:30
 description: "This tutorial will help you understand the message queues."
 author: Siddhant Mulajkar